ednapiranha/node-prohibition/README.md

       limit: 10
     });

-meta is a list of extra string fields you would like to include (optional).
+`meta` is a list of extra string fields you would like to include (optional).

-db is the path where your leveldb database is located (mandatory).
+`db` is the path where your leveldb database is located (mandatory).

-maxRating is the highest value for your rating - defaults to 5 (optional).
+`maxRating` is the highest value for your rating - defaults to 5 (optional).

-limit is the maximum number of records to return - defaults to 10 (optional).
+`limit` is the maximum number of records to return - defaults to 10 (optional).

-### Create
+### Create a new record

     var message = {
       user: 'test@test.com',